TRACK CYCLING 101

 Midway up the track is a blue line named the Stayer’s line The Stayer’s line serves as a guide to riding zones during training or general riding sessions Cyclists riding at slow speeds stay above this blue relief line, while faster riders move to the lower half of the track.
 Be sure to leave a lane open on top.

-Just before the turn one, is a black line in the middle of a 72 centimeter-wide white strip This distinct strip serves as the finish line for many track events.
+Just before the turn one, is a black line in the middle of a 72 centimeter-wide white strip This distinct strip serves as the finish line for all the mass start, sprint events and flying TT's.

 Indicating 200 meters to the finish line, this black line is just after turn 2 on a 333m track.
 The official purpose of this line is for sprint timing.

-In the middle of the straights are the pursuit lines, these act as start and finish lines for all distances (except the flying 200m).
+In the middle of each straight is the pursuit line, these act as start and finish lines for pursuits and time trials (except the flying 200m that ends at the Finish Line).

 TRACK ETTIQUETTE AND SAFETY